Todd Kane

-Todd Arthur Lucien Kane (born 17 September 1993) is an English professional footballer who plays for Charlton Athletic on loan from Coventry City in the Championship.
-He plays primarily as a right back, but can also play at right midfielder or left back.
+Todd Arthur Lucien Kane (born 17 September 1993) is an English former professional footballer who played primarily as a right back.
+Kane is currently an academy coach at EFL League One side Peterborough United.

 Club career

 Chelsea

 Kane joined Chelsea at under–8 level and progressed through the youth system at the club.
 He signed his first professional contract with the club in July 2011.

 During the 2010–11 Premier Reserve League national play-off final, Kane scored the equaliser which meant Chelsea would later win 5–4 on penalties against Blackburn Rovers.

 He was a part of the side that won the 2011–12 FA Youth Cup, beating Blackburn Rovers in the final.
 Kane ended the 2011–12 season by being a part of the first team squad who flew to Munich for the Champions League final where Chelsea beat Bayern Munich in a penalty shootout.

 On 25 April 2013, Kane signed a new contract with Chelsea, keeping him at the club until 2016.

 On 3 August 2015, Kane signed a new three-year deal at Chelsea, therefore keeping him at the club until 2018.

 On 23 September 2016, Kane signed another new three-year, extending his stay until 2019.

 Kane turned down a new contract and departed Stamford Bridge at the end of the 2018–19 season, after failing to win a call into a first team squad which concluded his 18 years at the club.